A 501c3 non-profit managing the Main Street Program for Annapolis

 Be a part of the following committees

-supports a community’s transformation by enhancing the physical and visual assets that set the commercial district apart.
-Enhancing the perception of our community through the principles of Smart Growth and sustainability
+The Design Committee supports a community’s transformation by enhancing the physical and visual assets that set the commercial district apart.
+Enhancing the perception of our community through the principles of Smart Growth and sustainability.

 The Organization Committee builds a team - a partnership of people and organizations that have a stake in the commercial areas of the city.
 Business owners, volunteers, and elected officials come together under the leadership of an Executive Director to build consensus to support a vibrant business community.
 The committee keeps the board, committees, staff, and program-of-work in good shape by attracting people and money to the organization.